 Fortunately, there are plenty of ways you can set yourself up to protect your identity without ever leaving your home.
 For example, you can:

-- Freeze your credit reports.
-According to the Federal Trade Commission (FTC), all three credit bureaus are required to let you freeze your credit reports for free.
+- Freeze Your Credit Reports: According to the Federal Trade Commission (FTC), all three credit bureaus are required to let you freeze your credit reports for free.
 This action will prevent anyone from opening new accounts in your name, including you.
 If you do decide to get a loan or open a new credit card account, you will have to unfreeze your credit first.

-- Sign up for identity theft protection.
-Identity theft protection companies will actively monitor your credit to watch out for fraud.
+- Sign Up for Identity Theft Protection: Identity theft protection companies will actively monitor your credit to watch out for fraud.
 Their services are way more affordable than you think, and they take care of the grunt work for you.

-- Sign up for password protection services.
-Password managers like 1Password and Dashlane can protect your passwords and make it impossible for thieves to steal your information or hack into your accounts.
+- Sign Up for Password Protection Services: Password managers like 1Password and Dashlane can protect your passwords and make it impossible for thieves to steal your information or hack into your accounts.
 These services are also incredibly affordable and easy to set up.

 5. Set Up a Will

 If you don’t have a will yet, quarantine is the perfect time to set one up.
 Doing so can ensure your assets go where you want them to go if you suddenly pass away.
-Not only that, but many online services that let you set up a will also let you set up a legal guardian that would take care of your children if you were gone.
+Not only that, but many online services that let you set up a will also let you set up a legal guardian who would take care of your children if you were gone.
 This is not something you want someone else to decide, so it’s smart to iron out these details and get them in writing ahead of time.